French Toast Recipes

 This sweet breakfast treat is a cross of caramel rolls and French toast.
 It’s easy to begin the night before.
 In the morning, just spread on the nutty topping and bake as you are getting ready for the day. —Mavis Diment, Marcus, Iowa

 Try this yummy treat for a special breakfast or brunch.
 The layer of chocolate hidden inside makes a wonderful flavor combination that appeals to kids of all ages.
 You might even be tempted to serve this chocolate sandwich for dessert! —Pat Habiger Spearville, Kansas

 Coated with coconut, these special slices are from Charlotte Baillargeon of Hinsdale, Massachusetts.

 We discovered this easy French toast recipe in Mexico.
 We couldn’t figure out what made the French toast so delicious until we learned the secret was vanilla.
 Since then, we’ve added a touch of vanilla to our waffle and pancake recipes, and it makes all the difference. —Joe and Bobbi Schott, Castroville, Texas

 I’ve always tried to make cooking fun—for myself, my daughters and my grandchildren.
 Cooking also teaches children the importance of following directions and being organized.
-This recipe is easy to make and kids really like it. —Flo Burtnett, Gage, Oklahoma
+This gourmet peanut butter and jelly recipe is easy to make and kids really like it. —Flo Burtnett, Gage, Oklahoma